Nursing Ausbildung in Germany For International Students (2026 Guide)

 Moreover, students gain practical nursing skills.
 They also develop communication skills and teamwork through this real-world exposure.

-Firstly, students make money while studying.
-In fact, this is a primary benefit of the German vocational system.
+Students make money while studying.
+This is a main benefit of the German vocational system.

 Entry Requirements for Nursing Ausbildung